Frequently Asked Questions

 Please choose the claim form in your preferred language below:

 If your prize is up to and including $600, you may claim it at any licensed New York Lottery retail location, as well as any of the Lottery’s Customer Service Centers located throughout the state.

 If your prize is $601 or more, you can claim your prize at one of the Lottery’s Customer Service Centers or mail it to the Lottery.
 If the retailer scans your ticket and it has a single prize value of more than $600, the retailer cannot pay the prize.
 After the ticket is scanned, the retailer will give you a Lottery terminal-generated "File Claim" receipt and your winning ticket.
 Be sure to get your ticket from the retailer as it is required to claim a prize.
-You will also need to complete a Claim Form.
+If you are mailing the ticket in, you will need to complete a claim form.
 Please click here to download a Claim Form or fill out a form when you visit a Lottery Customer Service Center.

-If you claim your prize at a Lottery Customer Service Center, be sure you have your winning ticket, Claim Form, File Claim receipt (if you have one) and your identification.
-Your claim will be processed onsite unless your prize is a Jackpot win, Mega Millions prize over $500,000 or a Powerball prize over $50,000.
+If you claim your prize at a Lottery Customer Service Center, be sure you have your winning ticket, Claim Form and/or File Claim receipt (if you have one) and your identification.
+Your claim will be processed onsite unless your prize is a Jackpot win, Mega Millions prize over $500,000 or a Powerball prize $50,000 and over.
 These claims will be provided to the Lottery’s Schenectady office for processing.
 Make a copy of your Claim Form and winning ticket and hold onto them until you receive your prize.